 Specimens for serologic testing for WNV should be sent to a commercial laboratory or your hospital laboratory, if available.
 The most sensitive screening test for WNV in humans is IgM enzyme immunoassay (EIA) on cerebrospinal fluid (CSF) and/or serum.
 WNV-specific IgM antibodies are usually detectable within 8 days of symptom onset.
 Viral RNA testing using polymerase chain reaction (PCR) can be done on CSF and serum but it is less sensitive than the immunoassay.
 A positive PCR result confirms infection, but a negative result does not rule it out.
-Always attempt to submit serum for serology when submitting specimens for PCR as a negative PCR does not necessarily rule out infection.
-PCR testing on CSF, or serum or plasma may be useful for severely immunocompromised patients and the only way to diagnose WNV infection in individuals who are unable to mount a detectable humoral immune responses.
+As such, always attempt to submit serum for serology when submitting specimens for PCR.
+PCR testing on CSF or serum or plasma may be useful for severely immunocompromised patients and the only way to diagnose WNV infection in individuals who are unable to mount a detectable humoral immune response.
 Immunohistochemical (IHC) staining is also offered by the Centers for Disease Control and Prevention, if brain tissue is available for testing.
-Health care providers wishing to submit CSF from patients with encephalitis to the New York State Wadsworth Center for the viral encephalitis PCR panel must adhere to the submission guidelines, which are available online (links listed below).
+Health care providers wishing to submit CSF from patients with encephalitis to the New York State Wadsworth Center for the viral encephalitis PCR panel must adhere to the submission guidelines (links listed below).
 In special cases, the NYC Health Department can assist with testing or transporting specimens to Wadsworth, e.g., cases potentially due to an unusual source of transmission, such as transfusion, transplant or laboratory exposure.

-Updated "Guidelines for West Nile Virus Testing and Reporting Cases of Encephalitis and Viral Meningitis, West Nile and other Arboviral Infections" are available online at: http://www1.nyc.gov/assets/doh/downloads/pdf/wnv/wnv-testing-instructions.pdf.
-This document includes a list of commercial laboratories that provide West Nile virus serologic testing, viral PCR or viral isolation testing, and links to the Wadsworth Center guidance for submitting CSF and serum for the PCR Viral Encephalitis\ and Arboviral Serology\ panels.
+NYC Health Department "Testing and Reporting Guidelines for Cases of West Nile Viral and Other Arboviral Infections" are available at:

+http://www1.nyc.gov/assets/doh/downloads/pdf/wnv/wnv-testing-instructions.pdf.
+This document includes a list of commercial laboratories that provide West Nile virus serologic testing, viral PCR or viral isolation testing, and links to the Wadsworth Center guidance for submitting CSF and serum for the PCR Viral Encephalitis and Arboviral Serology panels.

-Viral Encephalitis PCR Summer Panel and Arboviral Serology Screen testing\ at Wadsworth Center's Viral Encephalitis Laboratory (VEL)
+Viral Encephalitis PCR Summer Panel and Arboviral Serology Screen testing at Wadsworth Center's Viral Encephalitis Laboratory (VEL)